zhangXJ147/handwritten-English-text-recognition/README.md

-基于卷积神经网络和 Transformer的手写体英文文本识别 (Handwritten English text recognition based on convolutional neural network and Transformer)
+A pytorch re-implementation of Handwritten English text recognition based on convolutional neural network and Transformer.